 The Department of History is organized into 10 fields of study.
 For the purposes of the undergraduate major, these fields are divided into two categories, reflecting a Western or non-Western orientation.
+Some courses can provide credit in either category.

 - Modern Western Europe